Error Estimates for Sparse Tensor Products of B-spline Approximation Spaces: Regular tensor-product approximation spaces

 The result of \cref{prop:3} is not suitable for proving sharp approximation properties of the sparse-grid spaces, as it does not provide sufficient information in the mixed directions.

 In the remainder of this section, we introduce three lemmas that will be used later to study the approximation properties of these spaces.
 First, in \cref{lem:7}, we decompose the $d$-dimensional projection defined in \cref{eq:15} into a telescopic sum of partial projections over subsets of coordinate directions.
 This decomposition will allow us to exploit cancellations of coarse errors in the sparse-grid combination technique.
-To prove \cref{lem:7}, we introduce the combinatorial result of \cref{lem:1}.